swig/swig/Doc/Manual/src/Fortran.md

 #define ASSERT(COND) if (.not.
 (COND)) stop(1)
 program main
   implicit none
-  use spdemo, only : Foo, use_count
+  use example, only : Foo, use_count
   type(Foo) :: f1, f2

   ASSERT(use_count(f1) == 0)